EdenComp/GLaDOS/docs/bytecode.md

 - `0x21`: Operator + 1 byte
 - `0x22`: Builtin + 1 byte for the builtin (list below)

+The language has 3 builtins to interact with the standard input / output / error:

 - `0x25`: Input
 - `0x26`: Print
 - `0x27`: Error